Suitability of the Program

 What is the refund deadline for the Fall/Winter STARSkate session?

-The final refund deadline for STARSkate is September 27, 2016.
+The final refund deadline for STARSkate is the third week after the start of the season.
 For more detailed information, please review our STARSkate Fees, Policies and Refund Information.

 If I join the program after the withdrawal deadline, do I have any option to withdraw?

 Skaters who join the Fall/Winter STARSkate session after TBA will be able to withdraw until the end of their 2nd scheduled class (regardless of attendance).